Word Of The Day Archive 3

 1. having a plump, pretty innocence.

-IN A SENTENCE: Professor Lawton always liked Lindsay's upbeat, cherubic demeanor—so he wasn't thrilled when she busted out chains and whips during their affair.
+IN A SENTENCE: Professor Lawton always liked Lindsay's upbeat, cherubic demeanor—so he wasn't thrilled when she talked about blood, guts and death all night.

 8/4/15: desiccate (des-i-keyt), v.